sociocs/sociocs-docs/integrations/keap.md

 If you're already using Twilio API under "Send HTTP Post" in Keap for sending SMS, you can replace it with the Sociocs app to enable a two-way conversation with the recipients.
 !!!

+!!!
+You need a FREE TRIAL or PAID account on Sociocs to use the necessary API for this integration.
+!!!

 ## Supported channels

 - SMS (with Twilio)